 Subscribe to our blog

 This information appears as three-dimensional holograms and can be directly placed on real items, such as a machine that needs maintenance.
-This is the big difference from the little brother of AR – the Virtual Reality (VR).
-With VR, a user is wearing a headset that entirely encases the eyes and masks out the real environment, completely diving into the digital world.
+This is the big difference from the little brother of AR – Virtual Reality (VR).
+With VR, a user is wearing a headset that entirely encases the eyes and masks out the real environment, completely diving into the virtual world.

 While this digital information (such as the machine instructions mentioned earlier) is already available in a two-dimensional format on mobile devices, the true potential of AR lies in bringing them to the physical, real world.

 While AR is already being used in the enterprise context by a small number of pioneers for a couple of years now, an ever-increasing movement in the market for AR products and services has been noted since 2016.
 The varied use cases and the related advantages mean that companies are increasingly investing in AR, and this investment is estimated to reach $ 50 billion by 2020.
 Companies that are already working on the subject recognize the added value of AR as a part of their product and as a channel to improve their performance.

 The enterprise AR use cases are innumerable.
 In their after-sales service, our client Bühler is implementing industrial-grade AR glasses intended for the area of die-casting.
 They use this enterprise AR technology as a communication device, to encourage their customers to make use of their services.
 When the Bühler Service department is contacted, their experts can look through the eyes of the customer and provide instructions directly through his field of vision.
 This will solve problems faster and reduce the travel costs as well as machinery downtime.
 Step by step instructions for maintenance can be viewed directly on the machine, allowing less experienced staff to perform complex operations while also to reducing the error rate.